Docs

 Use the @ParentLayout annotation to define a parent layout for components in the routing hierarchy.
 Where necessary, a parent can have its own parent layout.

-In the example below, MainLayout is used for everything, which MenuBar is reused for views:
+In the example below, MainLayout is used for everything, and SubMenu is reused for views:

 }